 Radiation to the pelvis can also severely irritate the intestines and rectum (called radiation colitis), leading to diarrhea and bloody stool.
 If severe, radiation colitis can cause holes or tears to form in the intestines (called perforations).

 Pelvic radiation can also cause problems with the bladder (radiation cystitis), leading to discomfort and an urge to urinate often.
 In rare cases, radiation can cause abnormal connections (called fistulas) to form between the vagina and the bladder, rectum, or uterus.

 Radiation can cause the normal tissue of the vagina to become irritated and sore.
 As it heals, scar tissue can form in the vagina.
 The scar tissue can make the vagina shorter or more narrow (this is called vaginal stenosis).
 When this happens, vaginal intercourse (sex) can become painful.
 Stretching the walls of the vagina a few times a week can help prevent this problem.

 One way to do this is to have vaginal intercourse at least 3 to 4 times a week.
 Since this might be uncomfortable while getting cancer treatment (and even after), another option is to use a vaginal dilator.
 A dilator is a plastic or rubber tube used to stretch out the vagina.
 It feels much like putting in a large tampon for a few minutes.
 Even if a woman is not interested in staying sexually active, keeping her vagina normal in size allows comfortable gynecologic exams.
 This is an important part of follow-up after treatment.
 Vaginal estrogens may also be used to relieve dryness and prevent painful intercourse and help maintain the size of the vagina.
 Still, vaginal dryness and pain with intercourse can be long-term side effects from radiation.

-For more information on radiation therapy, see our document Understanding Radiation Therapy: A Guide for Patients and Families.
+For more information on radiation therapy, see Understanding Radiation Therapy: A Guide for Patients and Families.

 Last Medical Review: 06/17/2014